-And gain access to new ones, legally.
+And legally gain access to new resources.

-Demonstrate to staff and students that your school understands the importance of ownership, gaining permission to use content, and respecting other peoples work.
+Demonstrate to staff and students that your school understands the importance of ownership, gaining permission to use content, and respecting other people’s work.

-There are three copyright licences that cover print, music and audio-visual material.
+There are three copyright licences that cover print, music, and audio-visual material.

 The licences are renewable annually and are costed based on student numbers.
 Whether you are renewing, engaging with us for the first time, or updating your current arrangements: it’s time to get licensed!